 Marc Robertz-Schwartz, TEL 1989

-President and founder of Hometown Health TV / Red Apples Media, Leesburg
+President and Founder, Red Apples Media, Leesburg

 Marc Robertz-Schwartz, a 1989 graduate of the College, spent the first 20 years of his career working for affiliate and O&O TV stations “from Maine to Miami.”
 During that time, Robertz and his creative teams accumulated more than a dozen industry awards, oversaw a three-way affiliation switch for Baltimore’s WMAR, a 50th Anniversary and new facility for WTVJ in Miami and achieved countless promotions, programming, marketing, sales and news accomplishments.

 In 2003, Robertz took the reins of VNN – the 24 hour cable channel based in The Villages, a massive active lifestyle retirement community in Central Florida.
 During that time, his staff of 100 produced 18 hours of weekly award-winning, hyper local content including lifestyle, sports, game show, magazine, news and special event programming.
-Robertz and his team also launched the first live morning show on VNN, established its first revenue model and engineered numerous live broadcasts including a visit to The Villages by former President George W Bush.
+Robertz and his team also launched the first live morning show on VNN, established its first revenue model and engineered numerous live broadcasts including a visit to The Villages by former President George W. Bush.
 Robertz would later launch the in-house media, marketing and production company for The Villages until being laid off during the real estate crash in 2008.

 Robertz serves on several Central Florida boards, volunteers and provides pro bono production services for numerous not-for-profits and MCs several community events throughout the year.